the best team never wins…

 Does your team believe in miracles?

-They should because the best team never wins; it's always the team that plays the best!
+They should because the best team never wins; it's always the team that PLAYS THE BEST!

 1. Believe It Can Happen.
 The first step is to believe that winning is truly possible.
 Mentality is everything in sports, business, or any competition.
 If you’ve already decided you can’t win, you won’t.
 But when you shift your mindset to “Why not us?” you create the space for possibility.
 Underdogs have one advantage: nothing to lose.
 That freedom allows for boldness.